SOFR Full Form-Secured Overnight Financing Rate

 Challenges of SOFR Implementation

-Despite its advantages, SOFR faces certain challenges in adoption and transition from LIBOR:
+SOFR faces challenges in transitioning from LIBOR:

 Impact of SOFR on Financial Markets